-If there’s one thing that helped me lose 80 pounds and be successful at keeping it off for 6 years, it’s meal planning.
-Incorporating a menu plan into my weekly routine, has made a huge difference in keeping myself accountable for the food I eat.
+If there’s one thing that helped me lose 80 pounds and keep it off for years, it’s meal planning.
+Incorporating a menu plan into my weekly routine, has made a huge difference in keeping myself accountable with the food I eat.
 Without that structure, I eat mindlessly and without a purpose.
-A meal plan has helped me understand my relationship with food better and how to make healthier choices.
+A meal plan helped me understand my relationship with food better, what portion sizes to choose and how to make healthier choices.

 Food choices play an important role in health and weight management.
 If making healthy changes to your diet is one of your goals and you’re new to meal planning, then this Beginner’s Guide To EASY Meal Planning is for you!
 Use these tips as your motivation to help you get started. and in under an hour, you’ll have planned and shopped for your weekly meals like it’s no big deal!

 You don’t have to do a full blown weekly meal when you’re just starting out.
 In fact, I discourage it.
 You will quickly feel overwhelmed and give up.

 Start small by choosing one meal every week you will plan.
 Maybe you start by planning dinner.
 Also, you don’t have to plan for a full week either.
 Try planning dinner 5 days a week to cover the days you’re busiest.
 Over time, this will become habit and eventually you will be able to plan all your meals for the week like no big deal.

 Every Friday or Saturday, look at your schedule for the following week and think about meals that would fit best your schedule.

 For example, say you have activities with the kiddos a few nights.
 Plan to make a casserole ahead of time that you can freeze.
 You could also make a simple crockpot dinner like this one that will be ready for you when you get home.
 Or if you you have a day you know you’ll be away from home, think about what snacks you’ll bring with you and which restaurants you’ll eat at.